-The Mission of the School
+The Mission of IU Journalism

-The mission of the School of Journalism is to foster critical thinking about media institutions and global audiences, encourage ethics in an international environment, and develop skills for dynamic journalism and media professions.
+The mission of IU Journalism is to foster critical thinking about media institutions and global audiences, encourage ethics in an international environment, and develop skills for dynamic journalism and media professions.
 This mission is both academic and professional; it is about learning, teaching and doing as informed by our core values of excellence, innovation, diversity, integrity, and social responsibility.
 We are committed to scholarly research in journalism and public communication, to liberal arts education, and to professional practice in media work.